worldbank/DECAT_Space2Stats/README.md

 pip install folium matplotlib mapclassify # for additional notebook visualizations
 ```

-To build the documentation locally, run the following command:
+To build the documentation locally, run the following command from the **repository root** (not inside `space2stats_api/src`).
+This is important because the `docs/` folder lives at the top level.

 ```bash
 sphinx-build docs _build/html -b html
 ```

+After the build completes, open `_build/html/index.html` in your browser.
+This renders the same Jupyter Book site that is deployed to GitHub Pages.

 To remove the generated files: